Lebanon

 Quick Facts (People & Society)

-- Population (mid‑2026 est.): ~5.1 million (Central Administration of Statistics/UN estimates, accounting for continued emigration trends)
+- Population (mid‑2026 est.): ~5.1 million (Central Administration of Statistics / UN‑adjusted, accounting for outmigration, expat cycles and refugee flows)

 - Head of State: President Joseph Aoun (elected Jan 2025, ending prolonged vacancy)